GRC-SummerSchool/learn-python/Day2/Conditionals.md

 ### Indentation

 The leading 4 spaces (or tabs, BUT DON'T USE THEM) provide the statement grouping or block definition.
 Empty lines may appear anywhere, and can aid in the readability of your program.
-You can choose the number of spaces in your code, but when working with others agree on a common style.

 ```python
 if 1 + 1 == 2: